nnsvs/nnsvs/docs/train_vocoders.rst

 Stage 11: Synthesis waveforms by parallel_wavegan
 -------------------------------------------------

 Stage 11 generates waveforms using the trained neural vocoder.
-To run this step, please make sure to specify your model types when you train custom models.
+Please make sure to specify your model type explicitly.

 .. code-block:: bash

     CUDA_VISIBLE_DEVICES=0 ./run.sh --stage 11 --stop-stage 11 \
         --vocoder-model hn-sinc-nsf_sr48k_pwgD_test

-You can find generated wav files in ``exp/${speaker name}/${vocoder config name}/wav`` directory.
+Generated wav files can be found in ``exp/${speaker name}/${vocoder config name}/wav`` directory.
+To generate waveforms from a specific checkpoint, please specify the checkpoint path by ``--vocoder-eval-checkpoint /path/to/checkpoint``.

 Packing models with neural vocoder
 ----------------------------------